t3kit/t3kit-starter/.localconf/platformsh/README-starter.md

         - **Linux**
             - Uncomment `USER_ID` var and set up your host user id to make the shared folder writable.
 (Skip this step if you are a Mac user)

-4. `composer install` - Install dependencies.
+4. `composer install` - Install composer dependencies.
 Or run `composer ci` to install dependencies from a container in case if platform requirements on local host are not correct.
+5. `npm install` - Install npm dependencies.
-5. `composer npm-install-and-build` or `composer ni` - Install dependencies and build assests for themes.
+6. `npm run build` - Build development assests for themes.
-6. `docker-compose up -d` - Start all Docker services for a local development environment
+7. `docker-compose up -d` - Start all Docker services for a local development environment
 7. `composer syncdb` - Sync database with PlatformSH DB

     _*Note: You can run `composer syncdb` many times.
 Every time when you want to update your local db from PlatformSH, run `composer syncdb`._